alexandreSouza31/Weather-App/README.md

 ### How to run the code

- Clonando/baixando o projeto
+ Cloning/downloading the project

- Digite o comando ```git clone https://github.com/alexandreSouza31/weather-tool``` no terminal, ou se preferir, baixe clicando no botão verde chamado "Code" no repositório deste projeto, e em seguida, "Download zip.
+ Enter the command ```git clone https://github.com/alexandreSouza31/weather-tool``` in the terminal, or if you prefer, download it by clicking on the green button called "Code" in this project's repository, and then, "Download zip.

 :)